chaps-io/gush/README.md

 ### Cleaning up afterwards

-Running `NotifyWorkflow.create` inserts multiple keys into Redis every time it is ran.
-This data might be useful for analysis but at a certain point it can be purged via Redis TTL.
+Running `NotifyWorkflow.create` inserts multiple keys into Redis every time it is run.
+This data might be useful for analysis but at a certain point it can be purged.
 By default gush and Redis will keep keys forever.
-To configure expiration you need to 2 things.
-Create initializer (specify config.ttl in seconds, be different per environment).
+To configure expiration you need to do two things.

+1. Create an initializer that specifies `config.ttl` in seconds.
+Best NOT to set TTL to be too short (like minutes) but about a week in length.

 ```ruby
 # config/initializers/gush.rb